How to Create and Apply a Network Access Rule

 14

-When this rule triggers, designate whether the endpoint will be automatically set to Quarantine until administrator manually Unquarantine the endpoint on the Endpoints page.
+When this rule triggers, designate whether the endpoint will be automatically set to Quarantine until an administrator manually Unquarantines the endpoint on the Endpoints page.

 Network Access Policy Rule 2.0.1